Terms of Service

 These terms of service (these “Terms”) govern your access to and use of the services that Equisolve, Inc. (“we” and derivatives thereof such as “us” and “our”) provide to each user of our services (“you” and derivatives thereof such as “your” or “Client”).
 These services include website and mobile application design and development, installation, implementation, customization, consulting, hosting, DNS, servicing, updating, administration and newswire, webcasting and teleconferencing and such other services that we may perform from time to time under these Terms (collectively, the "Services").
 Your access to and use of the Services are conditioned on your acceptance of, and compliance with, these Terms.
 These Terms will become effective as of the date (the “Effective Date”) that we enter into a purchase order agreement with you as part of an accepted sales proposal that we make to you, which purchase order agreement may be automatically amended and supplemented from time to time to include additional products and services as requested by you (the “Purchase Order Agreement”).
 By accessing or using the Services you agree to be bound by these Terms.
 The singular term “Party” refers to either you or us and the plural term “Parties” refers to both of you and us.

 We will provide you with those Services described in a Purchase Order Agreement that are agreed upon by you and us.
 Each Purchase Order will be in writing, signed by an authorized representative of each of our respective organizations, reference these Terms, and include: (i) a unique name or number; (ii) a contact for each of us; and (iii) a description of the Services to be provided and may include applicable specifications, milestones, and specified deliverables (each a “Deliverable”).
 Any Purchase Order Agreement entered into between us will automatically be a part of these Terms as if fully included within this document.
-Except as otherwise provided in these Terms or the Purchase Order Agreement, you are responsible for providing all software, hardware, tools, internet access, licensing and supplies that are required for us to perform the Services.

 (a) Each of us is responsible for any personal property taxes on property we own or lease, for franchise and privilege taxes on our respective businesses, and for taxes based on our respective net income or gross receipts.